Illinois mortgage help and assistance.

 Receive free foreclosure counseling:

 The Illinois Housing Development Authority has provided millions of dollars to mortgage and housing counselors across the state so that the counseling agencies can provide Illinois homeowners with free foreclosure prevention counseling.
-Click here to learn more about the services offered.
+Click here to learn more about the Free foreclosure counseling services offered in Illinois.

 Chicago foreclosure centers